maybe-hello-world/maybe-hello-world.github.io/_pages/about.md

 # Welcome

-I'm a PhD student in University of California, Santa Barbara, working under supervision of Prof. Arpit Gupta in Systems and Networking Lab.
+I'm a Ph.D. student at the University of California, Santa Barbara, working under the supervision of Prof. Arpit Gupta in the Systems and Networking Lab.

-My current research areas include Machine Learning (and Reinforcement Learning specifically) in Networking, including explainable AI, network data representation techniques, reproducibility and scalability of networking active measurement experiments, and ML-based performance inference.
+My current research lies at the intersection of networking, security, and machine learning.
+Specifically, I am interested in developing credible ML-based artifacts for different networking and security problems, and democratizing network research by creating public measurement infrastructures and tools.

-I develop _netUnicorn_ project and _PINOT_ infrastructure to simplify developing credible ML solutions in networking (see [PINOT](https://pinot.cs.ucsb.edu/)).
+I'm leading _netunicorn_ and _PINOT_ projects aimed to simplify developing trustworthy ML solutions in networking and make real-world data available for everyone (see [PINOT](https://pinot.cs.ucsb.edu/) and [netunicorn](https://github.com/netunicorn)).

-I also researched a Machine Learning models credibility in Networking area, exploring vulnerabilities and problems in published existing solutions and how to fix them using Explainable AI methods (see [TrusteeML](https://trusteeml.github.io/)).
+I also researched a Machine Learning models credibility in the Networking area, exploring vulnerabilities and problems in published existing solutions and how to fix them using Explainable AI methods (see [TrusteeML](https://trusteeml.github.io/)).

 ## Interests